 Speaking of which, Awakened Alma is considered to be this by many players.

 Marbus in III is also this but for a different reason.
 Due to the lack of a controllable boss camera angle (which was introduced in Sigma II but strangely absent in this game), you face him 50% of the time off-screen.
 Thankfully, Razor's Edge brought that feature back.
 Of course, he is still a tough boss to beat.
-Also, he is ridden with bugs and glitches, which is noticeable when you're doing online with a partner.
+Also, he is ridden with glitches, which is noticeable when you're doing online with a partner.

 That One Level: The infamous 6-2 in the first NES game.
 6-1 and 6-3 are both extremely difficult as well, but 6-2 takes the cake for cheap deaths and one spot where you seemingly have to exploit a flaw in the programming to get past.
 If you die even once on any of the three final bosses, you're forced to redo the entire stage at 6-1 again.